• Home

 • Aboutness -- from Braisby and Gellatly: what is the property of "aboutness"?
 What is the content of a mental state?

 • Marr's Levels --- from Quinland and Dyson: what are Marr's three levels?
-For a simple computer (like a calculator) what would be the computational level? algorithmic level? hardware implementation level?
+For a human brain, what would be the computational level? algorithmic level? hardware implementation level?

 • Eliminativism --- how does Marr's approach contrast with Eliminative Materialism?
 Is Marr's theory a form of physicalism?